 You know you have a stuck Xbox One game install pretty quickly.
-After growing for a while, the percentage of your game that’s been installed suddenly stops going up and never reaches 100 percent.
+After growing for a while, the percentage of your game that’s been installed suddenly stops increasing.
+It never reaches 100 percent.
 This can happen when you’re installing a game from a disc or downloading one from the store that’s built into the Xbox One.

 How to Fix Stuck Xbox One Game Installs: Method 1 Clearing Your Save and Cache